JeroenSimonse/JeroenPortfolio/README.md

 ## Results
 For the inferential modeling task, conservatism had a significant positive effect on the psychological well-being of people, after controlling for confounding variables.
-With the predictive modeling taske, the model managed to predict satisfaction with life with a RSME of 1.38  on a scale of 0-10.
+The predictive model managed to predict satisfaction with life with a RSME of 1.38  on a scale of 0-10.

 # [Project 4: Image classification]( https://github.com/JeroenSimonse/MachineLearningProject )